ryojitanabe/ecconf/index.md

 ![EuroGP](fig/stats_eurogp.png)

-## <a id="evocop" href="#evocop"> European Conference on Evolutionary Computation in Combinatorial Optimisation</a>
+## <a id="evocop" href="#evocop"> EvoCOP: European Conference on Evolutionary Computation in Combinatorial Optimisation</a>

 ### References
 - [The front matter of the EvoCOP2020 proceeding](https://link.springer.com/content/pdf/bfm%3A978-3-030-43680-3%2F1.pdf)

 ### Note

-EvoCOP is held as a part of Evostar, which consists of EuroGP, EvoApplications, EvoCOP, and EvoMUSART.
+EvoCOP is held as part of EvoStar, which consists of EuroGP, EvoApplications, EvoCOP, and EvoMUSART.

 |      |            |            |                 |            |
 |------|------------|------------|-----------------|------------|